Convective stability of the critical waves of an FKPP growth process: Introduction and results

 Simulations indicate that System \eqref{Eq:Perturbed_PDE} forms traveling solutions for a wide range of initial data, an example is depicted in Figure \ref{Diff_system_pics}.
 However, a global convergence result seems difficult to prove since the active particles form a non-monotone pulse, being accompanied by a monotone front of inactive particles of the very same speed.
 Thereby, the system evades any classical comparison principles.
 For a Lokta-Volterra system where each consecutive species spreads with a different speed, Ducrot et al. \cite{Ducrot2019_Consecutive_Fronts} could prove a global convergence result: since the fronts separate, each single one satisfies a comparison principle.

 For systems without a comparison principle, typically only the stability against small perturbations can be proven.
 For noncritical fronts (those with a spectral gap of the linearized perturbation) and for bounded weights, Sattinger \cite{SATTINGER_stability} proved a general result in 1976.
 More recently, Ghazaryan et al. \cite{Ghazaryan_overview} proved several general results in the case of unbounded weights, even for mixed ODE-PDE models, but also under the assumption of a spectral gap.
-They introduced the notion of \textit{convective stability}.
+They also prefer the notion of \textit{convective stability} \cite{Ghazaryan_overview}, to emphasize the point-wise stability (whereas some physicists or biologists prefer to call the same phenomenon \textit{convective instability}, emphasizing the fact that the overall perturbation does not vanish or might even increase \cite{Sherratt_Convective_Instability}).
+For an a-priori control of the unbounded nonlinearity, Ghazaryan et al. use an energy estimate in $H^2$, which is not compatible with our point-wise result \cite{Ghazaryan_Convective_First_Work}.

-The critical case seems to be much more intricate.
-Only for the case of a single reactant, the stability of critical fronts has been proven for general reaction-terms, by Gallay in 1994 \cite{Gallay_1994_stability_critical}.
+The critical case - where the essential spectrum is only marginally stable - requires a different approach.
+Only for the case of a single reactant, the stability of critical FKPP-fronts has been proven for quite general reaction-terms, by Gallay in 1994 \cite{Gallay_1994_stability_critical}.
 The author proved that the algebraic speed of decay $t^{-3/2}$ is indeed optimal, we expect this also to be true in the present case.
 For more than one reactant, rigorous proofs are sparse.